How to Tell the Difference Between a Cold Sore and a Zit

 What Is a Cold Sore?

 Cold sores are tiny blisters that can form around the mouth — and they're not uncommon.
 According to the American Academy of Dermatology Association (AAD), more than half of Americans age 14 to 49 carry the herpes simplex virus (HSV) that causes cold sores.
 It's easy to catch this virus as a child, as it can be passed through saliva or skin-to-skin contact.
 While the virus will stay in your body even after your first outbreak clears up, and there's a chance it may flare again, some people never show symptoms after their initial bout with HSV.
-Stress and sun exposure can provoke an outbreak.
+However, both stress and sun exposure can provoke an outbreak.

 As previously mentioned, cold sores are contagious.
-This means that you can spread the virus any time you have an outbreak — even if you're actively treating it.
+This means you can spread the virus any time you have an outbreak — even if you're actively treating it.
 According to the AAD, you run the risk of spreading HSV until your sores have scabbed over.

 "The two are actually pretty easy to differentiate if you know what to look for."

 Since little blisters often resemble pimples, it might be hard at first to discern the difference.
-"Pimples that pop up right near the mouth are often confused with cold sores, but the two are actually pretty easy to differentiate if you know what to look for," Dr. Sobel said.
+"Pimples that pop up right near the mouth are often confused with cold sores, but the two are actually pretty easy to differentiate if you know what to look for," Dr. Sobel says.

 Cold sores typically emerge smack dab on the lip, however, they can also emerge around the lips, on the nose or nostrils, and around the eyes.
 "A pimple may pop up around your chin or mouth but never directly on your lip," Dr. Sobel says.
 Also, unlike pimples, cold sores are often made up of tiny clusters.
 The "number one sign" that you're getting a cold sore rather than a pimple?
 According to Dr. Sobel, "You'll usually feel itching and burning at the site of a cold sore, rather than just a little discomfort with a pimple."